ga-wdi-pvd/angular-routing/readme.md

 ### What works so far

+This app has one naming error, and doesn't follow some of the conventions we've seen already.
+Can you figure out what could be changed in app.js and index.html?

+Here's a screenshot of the [updated code]('stop-light-fixup.png'):

-Clicking on a bulb illuminates the correct color.
+What shoudl work: clicking on a bulb illuminates the correct color.

 ### What we'll do